Privacy Policy

 My website often includes links that direct you to a different website that I thought might be relevant or interesting.
 I am not responsible for the content or privacy policies of other websites, and this privacy policy does not apply to them.
 You can look at the other websites’ privacy policies for information on their practices.
 I am not responsible for the republishing of the content of this blog and website on other websites or media without my permission.

-This privacy policy is effective May 25, 2018 and is subject to change without notice.
+This privacy policy was updated January 9, 2025 and is subject to change without notice.
 If you have any concerns or questions please contact me at jomyerswalker@gmail.com.
 Thank you for visiting my website!